 11. Try a refreshing cider.

 Sure, you could always go to a nearby U-pick farm to enjoy the bounty of apple harvest season.
 Or, you could enjoy the grown-up version with a glass of hard cider made from freshly pressed apples.
 Sample the full-bodied, peppery Broken Crown honey mead from Meridian Hive Meadery at a number of brewpubs around town.
-Stop by Austin Eastciders restaurant and tap room to try award-winning, crisp and smooth Original Dry Cider.
 Drop in at Fairweather Cider Co. for uniquely infused ciders like Smell the Van, made with gin botanicals for a clean herbal flavor.
 To round out the mix, Texas Keeper Cider is a small-batch cidery owned and operated by born-and-raised Austinites in South Austin.
 Their Hill Country taproom serves up crisp drinks and lovely views.

 Pumpkin pie from Tiny Pies in austin texasTiny Pies.
 Credit Annie Ray Photography.